 We offer the following ADHD assessments for children at the Centre:

 ADHD Diagnostic Package

-This assessment is carried out by two health professionals, one of our experienced Psychologists and one of our Child and Adolescent Psychiatrists.
-Information from school will be collected and evaluated prior to the assessment, including Conners questionnaires.
+This assessment is carried out by two health professionals.
+Information from both home and school will be collected and evaluated prior to the assessment, including Conners questionnaires.
 These questionnaires are specifically designed to look for the key features of ADHD and also assess the possibility of other “co-existing” conditions which may be present.
 A thorough developmental history and interview with the parents/carers is carried out, as well as a QB Check (a computerised assessment for ADHD).
 We also complete a detailed cognitive assessment for your child, to look for any specific learning difficulties.
-If a diagnosis of ADHD is made, a full explanation will be given and advice regarding further management, including medication, which can be started on the same day.
+If a diagnosis of ADHD is made, a full explanation will be given and advice regarding further management, including medication.

 A full written report is produced for all patients.